kficenec/MachineLearning/README.md

 includes files: KarenFfinalProj.R, finalProjectScriptSolar.R and Machine_Learning_PPT.pdf

-For this final project, my group predicted the output energy generated from small scale (behind-the-meter) solar arrays.
+For this final project, my group predicted the output energy generated from small scale (commonly called 'behind-the-meter') solar arrays based soley on weather and irradiance data with no information about array size, tilt-capability or efficiency of the panels.
+The file KarenFfinalProj shows some of the models that I was in charge of for this project before the file was cleaned and we worked as a group to combine everything to display the best model performance. finalProjectScriptSolar shows the work that we did together in arriving at our final solution.
+And Machine_Learning_PPT.pdf shows our presentation.